u-boot/u-boot/tools/buildman/buildman.rst

 should be reported.
 But you can use -T0 to disable threading and hopefully figure out the root cause of the build failure.

+For situations where buildman is invoked from multiple running processes, it is sometimes useful to have buildman wait until the others have finished.
+Use the --process-limit option for this: --process-limit 1 will allow only one buildman to process jobs at a time.

 Build summary
 -------------